Released in physical and digital formats and on all major streaming platforms on Fri, March 31, 2023.

 Released on NYFOS Records on October 8, 2021

-Over NYFOS’s 33-year history, audio recordings have always been a vital part of our work.
+Over NYFOS’s 36-year history, audio recordings have always been a vital part of our work.
 In fact, our Grammy Award-winning recording of Leonard Bernstein’s Arias and Barcarolles helped establish NYFOS as New York City’s premiere home for song during our earliest years.
-Today we build on that legacy by launching a record label of our own, dedicated to sharing extraordinary live performances from our extensive archives, as well as new studio recordings with some of today’s most exciting voices.
-Our projected releases for the first year include a full-length live concert from our archives; a studio recording of a rarely-heard mid-century American masterpiece; and up to a dozen singles featuring artists like Julia Bullock, Kate Lindsey, Joshua Blue, Lorraine Hunt Lieberson, Bernarda Fink, and many others.
-Stay tuned for more info — and music! — throughout the season.
+In 2021 we built on that legacy by launching a record label of our own, dedicated to sharing extraordinary live performances from our extensive archives, as well as new studio recordings with some of today’s most exciting voices.
+Our projected releases for the first year included a full-length live concert from our archives; a studio recording of a rarely-heard mid-century American masterpiece; and up to a dozen singles featuring artists like Julia Bullock, Kate Lindsey, Joshua Blue, Lorraine Hunt Lieberson, Bernarda Fink, and many others.
+Two more albums followed in 2023 and more incredible music is on the horizon.
+Keep the music coming with a contribution today!

 Thank you to NYFOS Records’ Founding Supporters!